-- Cinnamon, cardamom and cloves - These whole Indian spices give exotic flavor and taste to the dish
+- Cinnamon, Cardamom, and Cloves: These whole spices bring a wonderful exotic flavor to the dish.

 How to Make Lamb Vindaloo?